kornysietsma/korny-info-blog/README.md

 This is more notes to my future self:

-`middleman article TITLE` generates a new article `middleman serve` serves up locally
+`bundle exec middleman article "TITLE"` generates a new article `bundle exec middleman serve` serves up locally `bundle exec middleman build` builds static html etc then `git add, commit and push` to update https://blog.korny.info

-`middleman build` builds static html etc then `git add, commit and push` to update https://blog.korny.info
+`./republish.sh` combines build and add into a single command.

 That's about it.